 Cofrin Memorial Arboretum

 The high numbers of deer on the UW-Green Bay campus are resulting in increasing damage to forest understory plants in the Arboretum.
 In order to better manage deer populations a depredation archery hunt has been established.
 Bow-hunting is allowed by special arrangement through the city of Green Bay in February, March, and April through special permit only.
 Hunters must follow special rules and register through the city.
 Hunters are required to attend a class and pass an accuracy test at a registered archery range.
 There are currently no openings for hunters at this time.
-Please contact Josh Martinez if you have any questions about the campus hunt.
+Hunters should contact The Center at 920-465-5032 or firstname.lastname@example.org for more information.

 Trails on all of our natural areas are open to the public.
 We invite the public to use these trails to enjoy their natural beauty but request that visitors remember that these are research areas as well as recreational areas and request that hikers and bikers remain on the trails and obey all posted signs.
 Bikes are not allowed on any bark covered or dirt trails.
 Motorized vehicles, including segueways, are not allowed on any of our properties.
 Dogs are not allowed in any of our natural areas.